honeypieio/shrubcoop.org/content/volunteer/_index.md

 +++

 title = "Volunteer Roles"
-preamble = "Some information on volunteering with us etc. etc."
+preamble = "We run on volunteer power and always need more helping hands.
+Check out our available roles below for more information and how to apply"

 +++